My Guide to Being on a Budget

 1. You always want to have AT LEAST $500-$1,000 in your ESF.

-Once you have your emergency fund, you won't have to worry about using your credit cards for emergencies" so just pay the minimum payments on your debt and credit cards until your ESF is full.
+Once you have your emergency fund, you won't have to worry about using your credit cards for emergencies so just pay the minimum payments on them until your ESF is fully funded.
+If you try to do too many things at once, you'll give up and then everything you've done goes out the window.

 6. BUILD YOUR MINI SAVINGS FUNDS USING ENVELOPES